sirLisko/sirlisko.com/README.md

 This will install all the software needed in order to build and run the Website.

-## Build the Front-End
+## Build the Website

 ```bash
 pnpm run build
 ```

-## Work with the Front-End (Develop)
+## Work with the Website (Develop)

-The easier way to build the Front-End in Develop mode is with:
+The easier way to build the Website in Develop mode is with:

 ```bash
 pnpm start